 - Check prices on the Internet.

-And you may want to ask about price-matching.
+You'll definitely want to ask about price-matching.
 For example, one store we called offered to match Costco's price as long as you could prove you had a Costco card.
 Also, you might consider asking outlets if they will match advertised prices or specials from a competitor.

-Step Four: Factor in Rebates
+Step Four: Factor In Rebates

 When purchasing contact lenses, be aware that several types of rebates may be available: